okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Enroll RSA SecurID Factor

-Enrolls a user with a RSA SecurID factor and a [token profile](/docs/reference/api/factors/#token-profile).
+Enrolls a user with an RSA SecurID factor and a [token profile](/docs/reference/api/factors/#token-profile).
 RSA tokens must be verified with the [current pin+passcode](/docs/reference/api/factors/#factor-verification-object) as part of the enrollment request.

 ##### Request Example for Enroll RSA SecurID Factor